 Morrisroe Extension

-The neighbourhood of Morrisroe Extension is part of the city of Red Deer, Alberta.
+The neighbourhood of Morrisroe Extension can be found in the city of Red Deer, Alberta, which is situated in the Red Deer metropolitan area.

 Transportation